scroll top

 Medicaid is a government program that provides free or low-cost health coverage for low-income adults, children, pregnant women, older adults, and people with disabilities.

-CHIP is a federal and state government program that provides health care for families that do not qualify for Medicaid but are unable to afford a private plan.
+CHIP is a federal and state government program that provides healthcare for families that do not qualify for Medicaid but are unable to afford a private plan.

 What is the lowest income to qualify for Obamacare?